Charity Organisation Society: Operations

 Charity Organisation Societies were made up of charitable groups that used scientific philanthropy to help poor, distressed or deviant persons.
 The Societies considered themselves more than just alms givers.
 Their ultimate goal was to restore as much self-sufficiency and responsibility as an individual could manage.
 Through their activities, the Societies tended to be aware of the range of social services available in their communities.
 They thus became the primary source of information and referral for all services.
 Through these referrals, a Society often became the central agency in the social services of its community.
 For instance, the Charity Organization Society of Denver, Colorado, the forerunner of the modern United Way of America, coordinated the charitable activities of local Jewish, Congregational and Catholic groups.
 Its work under the leadership of Frances Wisebart Jacobs ranged from work with tuberculosis patients to the care and education of young children and was funded in part by direct assistance from the city itself.

-Settlement House movement

-The Charity Organization Society can be compared to the settlement house movement which emphasised social reform rather than personal problems as the proper focus of charity.
+The Charity Organization Society can be contrasted to the settlement house movement which emphasised social reform rather than personal problems as the proper focus of charity.